OWASP/www-project-threat-dragon/docs-2/development/testing/e2e.md

 and there are no glaring issues in the deployment.
 Smoke tests should be quick and only check the bare basics.

-You may need to install `vue-cli-service` if you are running some of the tests locally.
+To run end-to-end tests locally `vue-cli-service` will have to available on the command line.
-If you get errors such as `vue-cli-service: command not found` then run command `npm install -g @vue/cli` from the root directory.
+If there are errors such as `vue-cli-service: command not found` then run command `npm install -g @vue/cli` from the root directory of the Threat Dragon source tree.

 ### Run test:e2e